 Read reviews of the Capital One Venture Rewards Credit Card to help you decide if this card’s other features make it a good fit for your wallet.

-Best entry-level travel: Bank of America® Premium Rewards® Visa® credit card
+Best entry-level travel: Bank of America® Premium Rewards® credit card

 This Bank of America credit card charges a $95 annual fee.
 But you can offset the fee with its $100 in travel statement credits for airline incidental charges like seat upgrades or baggage fees.
 And if you plan use the card overseas, there are no foreign transaction fees.

-Find out more by reading reviews of the Bank of America® Premium Rewards® Visa® credit card.
+Find out more by reading reviews of the Bank of America® Premium Rewards® credit card.

 It’s easy to get caught up in the benefits and higher earning rates premium credit cards offer without realizing how much the annual fee cost can add up to each year.
 This Citi credit card is a no-annual-fee card with a straightforward cash back solution.

-You earn the same rewards on all eligible purchases and payments, so you don’t have any complex category structures to remember.
-The best part is that you can redeem your rewards for cash back, which you can use anywhere, including Airbnbs.
+You don’t have any complex category structures to remember and the best part is that you can redeem your rewards for cash back, which you can use anywhere, including Airbnbs.

 How we picked these cards